Toloka/docs/en/guide/tutorials/questionnaire-qualtrics.md

     * **Link to your Qualtrics survey**: Add the link to your Qualtrics-based survey.

     * **Project description for Tolokers**: In a couple of sentences, explain what you expect Tolokers to do.
 This is just an overview.
 Tolokers will find the detailed instructions after they start the survey.
+For now, all surveys must be in English and will be offered to Tolokers with verified English language skills.

     ![Qualtrics survey description](../_images/tutorials/survey-qualtrics/qualtrics-survey-description.png "Survey description" =450x)